OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 In the last post, I showed you how to containerize the [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop) web application and produce Docker images for it.

 In this post, I configure a complete Docker CI/CD pipeline to automate the process.
-This covers the steps to configure continuous integration with JetBrain’s TeamCity and continuous delivery with Octopus Deploy.
+This covers the steps to configure continuous integration with JetBrains’ TeamCity and continuous delivery with Octopus Deploy.

 <h2>In this post</h2>